will62794/will62794.github.io/_drafts/2025-04-09-transformers-not-transactions.md

 ---

-Database transactions are traditionally modeled as a sequence of read/write operations on a set of keys, where reads return some value and writes set a key to some value.
-This is reflected in most of the formalisms that define various transactional isolation semantics.
-For most strong isolation levels used in practice in modern database systems, (e.g. snapshot isolation or above), we can alternatively view transactions as *state transformers*, rather than representing them at the low level of individual read and write operations.
-Essentially, at a very high level, a transaction in this model is viewed as a function that takes in a current state, and returns a set of modifications to a subset of database keys, based on values in the current state that it read.
+Database transactions are traditionally modeled as a sequence of read/write operations on a set of keys, where each read operation return some value and each write sets a key to some value.
+This is reflected in most of the formalisms that define various transactional isolation semantics ([Adya](https://pmg.csail.mit.edu/papers/icde00.pdf), [Crooks](https://www.cs.cornell.edu/lorenzo/papers/Crooks17Seeing.pdf), etc.).
+For most isolation levels used in practice in modern database systems, (e.g. snapshot isolation or above), we can alternatively view transactions as *state transformers*.That is, at a high level, instead of a lower-level sequence of read/write operations, a transaction can be viewed as a function that takes in a current state, and returns a set of modifications to a subset of database keys, based on values in the current state that it read.
+We can explore this perspective and how it simplified various aspects of reasoning about existing isolation levels and anomalies.

  <!-- this may not be the best model, and leads to some unnecessary confusion and complexity. -->

-## A Transformer Model
+## State Transformer Model

 Most standard formalisms represents a transaction as a sequence of read/write operations over a subset of some fixed set of database keys and values e.g

 $$
-T: r(x,v_0) \, r(y_0) \, w(x, v_1)
+T:
+\begin{cases}
+&r(x,v_0) \\
+   &r(y, v_1) \\
+   &w(x, v_2)
+\end{cases}
 $$

-For transactions operating at isolation levels that read from a consistent database snapshot, though, we can think about transactions as more cleanly partitioned between its "read phase" and "update phase".
-That is, in many cases we can imagine that the "output" of a transaction are writes to some subset of keys, each of which, at most, can depend on some subset of keys that were read in that transaction's snapshot.
-Modeling a transaction as a linear sequence of program steps is a kind of lower level operational view of a transaction's effect at a high level.
-Thus, we can alternately model transactions as *state transformers*.
+For transactions operating at isolation levels that read from a consistent database snapshot, though (e.g. [Read Atomic](https://drops.dagstuhl.de/storage/00lipics/lipics-vol042-concur2015/LIPIcs.CONCUR.2015.58/LIPIcs.CONCUR.2015.58.pdf) and stronger), we can think about transactions as more cleanly partitioned between a "read phase" and "update phase".
+That is, we can consider the "output" of a transaction as writes to some subset of keys, each of which, at most, can depend on some subset of keys that were read from that transaction's snapshot.
+We can formalize this idea into the view of transactions as *state transformers*.
+For example, for a database with a key set $$\mathcal{K}=\{x,y,z\}$$, we can consider an example of a transaction modeled in this way:

-In this model, we compact any transaction into the following object, illustrated by example, for a database with keys $$K=\{x,y,z\}$$:

 $$
 T: